Sandali05/Lung-Cancer-Risk-Prediction/frontend/README.md

 - `npm start` — run the production build with `next start`
 - `npm test` — run the ESLint suite (alias for `npm run lint`)

+## Deploying to GitHub Pages
+This project statically exports the site (`next.config.mjs` sets `output: 'export'`).
+When the build runs inside GitHub Actions we automatically derive the repository name from the `GITHUB_REPOSITORY` environment variable and configure the correct `basePath`/`assetPrefix`.
+This ensures the generated files are served from `https://<user>.github.io/<repo>/` instead of the domain root, which prevents the blank page/404 that otherwise appears on GitHub Pages.

+If you build locally and want to mimic the GitHub Pages output you can set `GITHUB_ACTIONS=true GITHUB_REPOSITORY=<owner>/<repo>` before running `npm run build`.

 ## Styling notes
 The default layout uses system UI fonts so the Docker image does not require network access for font downloads.
 Global styles live in [`app/globals.css`](app/globals.css) and the top-level layout is defined in [`app/layout.tsx`](app/layout.tsx).